nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 ## Evaluation metrics
-Below we define the metrics for the Panoptic Segmentation and Multi-Object Panoptic Tracking tasks.
+Below we introduce the key metrics for panoptic segmentation and panoptic tracking tasks.
+We use Panoptic Quality (PQ) as the primary ranking metric for panoptic segmentation tasks, and Panoptic Tracking (PAT) metric as the primary ranking metric for panoptic tracking tasks.

 ### Panoptic Segmentation

 #### Panoptic Quality (PQ)
 We use the standard PQ [Kirillov et al.](https://arxiv.org/pdf/1801.00868.pdf), which is defined as ∑{**1(p,g)** IoU(p,g)} / (|TP|+ 0.5|FP|+ 0.5|FN|).
 The set of true positives (TP), false positives (FP), and false